NGK (film): Plot

 Kumaran happens to meet Vanathi Thiagarajan, who was appointed by the party with a monthly income of 2 crore to help them win the upcoming elections.
 Impressed by Kumaran, she seeks his opinion and soon starts an affair with him, much to his wife's suspicion.
 Kumaran asks Vanathi to select Kesavamoorthy, the Home Minister, as their target.
 Despite threats from Killivazhavan "Killi," the Chief Minister, he manages to expose the ill deeds of Kesavamoorthy and arrange a scripted revolt for their party's benefit.
 However, Raja makes Kumaran kill him so as to intensify the people's emotions for their party and make the latter an important figure.
 Kumaran is arrested and later admitted to the hospital.
 Killi is shocked to find that Kumaran has turned the tide against him and decides to kill him.
 Kumaran is soon confronted by goons in doctors' disguise, whom he single-handedly defeats with great difficulty.
 The next day, he puts up a show in front of his villagers, gaining their trust.
 Pichai Muthu "Pichai", the leader of KMK, is alarmed by the popularity of Kumaran and also finds that Vanathi is helping him.
 He decides to nominate Kumaran as the candidate for the upcoming elections to the legislative assembly.

 To gain sympathy votes from the public in the elections, Kumaran makes up a plot to kill his own family to become the chief minister.
-The night when he was to address his villagers, as per his plan, goons arranged by him attacked them, and his wife gets stabbed, but the goons could not kill her as Vanathi came to her rescue.
-However, the goons successfully kill his parents according to his plan.
+The night when he was to address his villagers, goons attacked them, and his wife gets stabbed, but the goons could not kill her as Vanathi came to her rescue.
+However, the goons successfully kill his parents.
 An angry Kumaran addresses the gathering by pretending to be with full vigour, causing them to kill Pichai and his accomplices while a bomb blasts.
 Vanathi decides to leave her relationship with Kumaran.
 Kumaran forms a new party, Makkal Munnetra Kazhakam, and wins the upcoming elections.
 He reunites with his wife.
 Kumaran becomes the new chief minister and while in a channel interview, he mentions strengthening his hold in the state.